Half Man Half Biscuit

 Half Man Half Biscuit are an English rock band, formed in 1984 in Birkenhead, Merseyside.
 Known for their satirical, sardonic, and sometimes surreal songs, the band comprises lead singer and guitarist Nigel Blackwell, bassist and singer Neil Crossley, drummer Carl Henry, and guitarist Karl Benson.

 The band parodies popular genres, while their lyrics allude to UK popular culture and geography.
-Within a long career, their best-known songs include "The Trumpton Riots" (1986), "For What Is Chatteris" (2005), "Joy Division Oven Gloves" (2005), and "National Shite Day" (2008).
+Within a long career, their best-known songs include "Dickie Davies' Eyes" & "The Trumpton Riots" (1986), "For What Is Chatteris" (2005), "Joy Division Oven Gloves" (2005), and "National Shite Day" (2008).

 History

-Half Man Half Biscuit were formed by two friends from Birkenhead, guitarist Neil Crossley and singer, guitarist and songwriter Nigel Blackwell who was (in his own words) at the time "still robbing cars and playing football like normal people do".
-In 1979, Blackwell was editing a football fanzine (Left For Wakeley Gage); he met Crossley when he went to see the latter's band play.
+Half Man Half Biscuit were formed by two friends from Birkenhead, guitarist Neil Crossley and singer, guitarist and songwriter Nigel Blackwell.
 In 1984, when Half Man Half Biscuit were formed, Crossley moved to bass and the two were joined by Nigel's brother Simon Blackwell (lead guitar) and his friend Paul Wright (drums), both previously with a group called Attempted Moustache, presumably named after the album by Loudon Wainwright III.
 The quartet started to rehearse in the Liverpool-based Vulcan Studios, where they soon turned a five-piece, with David Lloyd now on keyboards.

 Their debut album, 1985's Back in the DHSS, topped the UK Indie Chart and reached number 60 in the UK Albums Chart.
 Its title was a play on the Beatles' "Back in the U.S.S.R." and also a reference to the DHSS, the government department that dealt with the unemployed, Nigel Blackwell having been on unemployment benefits since 1979.
 The band's first single, "The Trumpton Riots", topped the UK Indies Singles Chart in 1986, and they went on to perform at the Glastonbury Festival.
 The second single, "Dickie Davies Eyes", also topped the indie chart.
 In late 1986, the band split up, giving as a reason "musical similarities".
 The album Back Again in the DHSS, containing previously issued, unreleased and live tracks, followed.

 The band reformed in 1990, with a performance at the Reading Festival following, and a new single, "Let's Not", issued before the year was out, followed in 1991 by a collaboration with Margi Clarke on a version of Edith Piaf's "No Regrets".
 Half Man Half Biscuit were championed by DJ John Peel, for whom they recorded twelve sessions, and it was on his programme in 1990 that the band announced their return.
 The third album was McIntyre, Treadmore and Davitt, released in October 1991.
-By the time This Leaden Pall was released in 1993, Wright and Lloyd had left the band, with Carl Alty joining on drums.
+By the time This Leaden Pall was released in 1993, Wright and Lloyd had left the band, with Carl Alty, previously of Joanna, joining on drums.
 Simon Blackwell left the following year, with Ian S. Jackson joining.
 Jackson (who later joined Rooney) and Alty (who joined Joyrider) departed in 1996, to be replaced by Ken Hancock (guitar) and Carl Henry (drums).